hashicorp/design-system/website/docs/about/contribution.md

 We support a small number of autonomous but coordinated direct contributions.
 These include bug fixes in the code, new icons, documentation improvements, and small enhancements to existing components.

+### Contribute a new icon in Figma

+If you’d like to add a new icon to the [icon library](/icons/library), follow the steps in the [Figma library README](https://www.figma.com/file/MYiw4kiVpunIMMw0sBkE1t/%E2%9C%8F%EF%B8%8F-Flight-Development?node-id=566%3A1129&t=Bbflj3UUaWVyhamn-4).

+### Contribute in code

+To work in one of the Helios code packages, consult the corresponding `CONTRIBUTING.md` file for [Tokens](https://github.com/hashicorp/design-system/blob/main/packages/tokens/CONTRIBUTING.md), [Ember Flight Icons](https://github.com/hashicorp/design-system/blob/main/packages/ember-flight-icons/CONTRIBUTING.md), and [Components](https://github.com/hashicorp/design-system/blob/main/packages/components/CONTRIBUTING.md).

+Review the [Engineering Checklist for new components](https://github.com/hashicorp/design-system/blob/main/packages/components/NEW-COMPONENT-CHECKLIST.md#engineering-checklist) if you’re working on a new component.

+If you need to test the component in one of our consumers’ codebases, review the [instructions for testing a component in Cloud UI](https://github.com/hashicorp/design-system/blob/main/packages/components/HOW-TO-TEST-A-COMPONENT-IN-CLOUD-UI.md).

 ### Why large direct contributions are not currently accepted

 Adding new components or patterns to Helios takes significant time and consideration of use cases across all our products.
 As a team, we also strive to maintain a high bar for consistency in implementation and delivery across both design and code to ensure a systematic and high-quality experience for our consumers when using Helios in their work.
 This combination of factors means that large direct contributions are not pragmatic for us to support at this time, however, we've developed the collaboration process outlined here to help enable teams to work directly with us to support their needs.